berkgoksel/SierraTwo/.github/ISSUE_TEMPLATE/report-an-issue.md

 ---
-name: Report an Issue
+name: Bug report
 about: Create a report to help us improve
-title: ''
+title: 'Report an Issue'
 labels: bug, invalid
 assignees: berkgoksel